Solar in Tucson, AZ: 2026 Cost, Savings & Payback

 How much do solar panels cost in Tucson, AZ?

-The average cost of a 6kW solar panel system in Tucson is approximately $15,000 before incentives ($2.50/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $10,500.
-Arizona solar tax credit up to $1,000; property tax exemption for solar.
+The average cost of a 6kW solar panel system in Tucson is approximately $15,000 before local or state incentives ($2.50/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Arizona solar tax credit up to $1,000; property tax exemption for solar

 How many peak sun hours does Tucson get?